mittous/philosopher/README.md

 [Fork() in C Programming Language]( https://www.section.io/engineering-education/fork-in-c-programming-language/)

-[Multithreaded Programming](https://pages.mtu.edu/~shene/NSF-3/e-Book/index.html) just give it a chance you gonna like it.
+[Multithreaded Programming](https://pages.mtu.edu/~shene/NSF-3/e-Book/index.html) Just give it a chance.

+[What is a mutex?
+How does it work?](https://mortoray.com/how-does-a-mutex-work-what-does-it-cost/) You gonna like it.

 And ofc your friend in implementation process is "manuall page".
 ## About the project